RyanCCollins/corporate-dashboard/app/src/components/DataFilter/README.md

 ## DataFilter Component
-A component that allows for filtering.
+A component that allows for filtering anytype of data.

 ### Example